hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - <span style="color: #bb6600;">Contractor</span>: Users who need access to the network for an extended amount of time, up to a year.
       - Daily: Guests who need access to the resources on the network for just 1 to 5 days.
       - Weekly: Users who need access to the network for a couple of weeks.
+  - implemenation to ensure all devi compliant before endpoints allowed on the network: <span style="color: #bb6600;">ISE and AnyConnect Posture Module</span>
+  - inline posture node
+    - feature ofASA allowing users to be postured against Cisco ISE without requiring an inline posture nod: <span style="color: #bb6600;">RADIUS Change of Authorization</span>
+    - used as a stop gap to support posture on VPN concentrator that didn’t support url redirection for posture discovery
+    - no longer offered or supported as vpn products support posture fully and newest use and Anyconnect no longer require url Redirection to work

 - TrustSec